Child Development Services - Frequently Asked Questions

 Can children in Special Education programs participate in your programs?

 CDS programs are open to all children who are eligible.
 Children who have IEPs issued through the Special Education Department may have special needs for accommodations in preschool or after school.
-CDS staff will work with families to provide appropriate experiences for children with special needs.
+CDS staff will work with families and the Special Education department to provide appropriate experiences for children with special needs.

 Can my special ed student participate if I don’t live in Santa Monica or Malibu?